Why paranoia is no longer enough when it comes to online security

 All you wanted to do was see pictures of your friend’s recent holiday, buy that gift or read a news story.
-Now your accounts have been hacked, your credit card stolen, and your PC is mining bitcoin.
+Your accounts have been hacked, your credit card is stolen, and your PC is mining Bitcoin.
 That’s the Internet of today, and tomorrow might be scarier…

-We are not here to talk about security camera’s breaking the Internet, ransomware causing the NHS to shut down or a teddy bear that’s vulnerable to hackers.
-We are talking about how navigating the Internet doing normal everyday things is becoming increasingly dangerous.
+We are not here to talk about security cameras breaking the Internet, ransomware causing the NHS to shut down or a teddy bear that’s vulnerable to hackers.
+We are talking about how navigating the Internet and doing everyday things is becoming increasingly dangerous.
 If things carry on at this pace being paranoid about online security will not be enough to keep your data safe.

 Even if you are paying close attention, navigating the Internet is no easy task.
 An incredibly sophisticated Google Doc Phishing attack that targeted journalists proved that even the sceptical aren’t immune.

 As more of our lives move online it becomes more important to secure that space.
 Who knows when the Internet of tomorrow will arrive?